Carles Gil: New England Revolution

+On 31 May 2023, Gil scored the second-fastest goal in Revolution history in the 3–3 draw against Atlanta United FC.
+He was added to the roster for that year's MLS All-Star Game by coach Wayne Rooney.
+He won the Revolution Golden Boot for the second time, scoring 11 goals and recording 15 assists, also being named Players' Player of the Year for a third time and MLS Player of the Week for matchweek 16.

+In March 2024, Gil agreed to an extension through 2026, with a one-year option.
+He was included in the MLS Team for weeks 31 and 33.
+In October, he was named his team's most valuable player for a club-record fourth time.

+On 19 April 2025, in a 2–0 home victory over New York City, Gil set the all-time assists record for the Revolution with 74, surpassing Steve Ralston's tally.
+He broke Taylor Twellman's goal contributions record on 9 August, recording two assists in the 2–0 defeat of D.C.
+United to reach 130.

 International career

 On 30 August 2013, Julen Lopetegui named Gil in the Spanish under-21 squad for 2015 UEFA European Under-21 Championship qualifiers against Austria and Albania.
 He made his debut against the latter on 9 September, coming on as a second-half substitute and providing an assist for Jesé's final goal in a 4–0 win in Logroño.

 Personal life

 Gil's younger brother, Ignacio, is also a footballer and an attacking midfielder.
-He also came through at Valencia, and the pair are teammates at New England.
-He missed his sibling's MLS debut in September 2022 due to the birth of his first child.
+He also came through at Valencia, and the pair were teammates at New England.

+Gil is married to María.
+He missed his sibling's MLS debut in September 2022 due to the birth of his first child, Marco.